benrudolph/photoshop-techniques/README.md

 Create better layer masks by using a Curves layer on the layer mask.

 1. Option + click layer mask
-2. Cmd + M to open Curves adjustment
+2. `Cmd + M` to open Curves adjustment

+## Copy current visible area

+Copy the current visible area into a new layer.
+Must have more than one layer.

+1. `Cmd + option + shift + e`